alexanderkrauck/uncertainty_prediction/notes.md

 ## Idea for better optimization

 An idea might be instead of rewarding the true y of CDE to punish other answers similar to how it is done in classification tasks.

+## Conformal Intervals are Calibrated if the model is probabilistically calibrated

+It is still probabilistic calibration but just integrated from high density areas to low density areas.
+So in the end of the day the mean abosolute miscalibration error is the integration over all those p=..
+Conformal predictions..
+Looking at the definition in Gneiting reveals that very obviously.